^

 Risk factors

-Since fibrous osteodysplasia is not a hereditary disease, intrauterine disorders in the laying of tissues from which the bone skeleton develops are considered as causative factors.
+Since fibrous osteodysplasia is not a hereditary disease, intrauterine disturbances in the formation of tissues from which the skeletal system subsequently develops are considered as causative factors.

-Perhaps the causes can be various pathologies of pregnancy - in particular, vitamin deficiency, endocrine disorders, as well as environmental factors such as radiation, infectious effects.
+It is possible that the causes may be various pregnancy pathologies, in particular, vitamin deficiency, endocrine disorders, as well as environmental factors such as radiation and infectious effects.

 In general, risk factors are described as follows: